keisks/disc-sim-esl/README.md

 4. Execute generate.py to generate quiz sentences and options.
- This script will produce quiz sentences in quiz_src/questions, and quiz options in quiz_src/distractor_answer.
+ This script will produce quiz sentences in quiz_src/questions, and quiz options in quiz_src/answer_distractor.

-        Run: python generate.py
+        Run: python generate.py or generate_kbest.py
         Output:
         quiz_src/questions/sample.question
         quiz_src/questions/sample.answer

-## Upcoming features
-- Script to generate quiz in a test booklet style.

 - - -
 If you have any questions, please email me (keisuke[at]cs.jhu.edu).